bitkarrot/contact-form/README.md

-# Simple Registration form with LNBits pay button and airtable integration
+# Simple Registration with LNBits pay button + Airtable

 What is it?
 SvelteKit contact form submission with Airtable and a LNBits Pay Button for the fee in lightning sats.